Libensemble/libensemble/docs/platforms/aurora.rst

     python run_libe_forces.py --comms local --nworkers 13

 This provides twelve workers for running simulations (one for each GPU across two nodes).
-An extra worker is added for running the peristent generator.
+An extra worker is added for running the persistent generator.
 The GPU settings for each worker simulation are printed.

 Looking at ``libE_stats.txt`` will provide a summary of the runs.